The leading motor and pump repair Price Guide since 1933

 You can save quotes on your computer as a PDF file.
-Select the Print Quote button and then select the Print/Save Quote as PDF button.
-Once the PDF displays on your screen select the Adobe Save button and specify where you wish to save the quote on your computer, then select the Save button.
+Select the Print Quote button and then select the Print Preview/Print Quote button.
+Use your browser options to save your quote as a pdf.

 You may choose to not have this print on your quote.
-Select Print Quote, then go to File, Page Setup.
-In the footer section remove the &u.
-Please note this change will affect any page you print from the Internet.
+Select Print Quote, then update your browser setting to not print the header and footer.
+Please note, this will affect any page you print from the Internet.

-If your operating system is Windows 7 use Windows Fax and Scan to fax your quote.
+If your operating system is Windows 7, 8 or 10 use Windows Fax and Scan to fax your quote.
 If your operating system is Windows XP you can use WinFax Pro software to easily fax a quote.

 If you change your Country default the billing rates change to the National Average for the selected country.

 Yes, you can use your Price Guide Book to look up Canadian National Averages.
-The prices in Vaughen's Price Guide Book are in U.S. dollars, so you will need to use a multiplier with the U.S. National Average.
-To display the multiplier used to calculate Canadian National Averages for each motor type see the note on the bottom of the Condensed Price Lists under the Quick Motor Prices tab.Pump Pricing Questions
+The prices in Vaughen's Price Guide Book are in U.S. dollars, so you will need to use a multiplier with the USA National Average.
+To display the multiplier used to calculate Canadian National Averages for each motor type see the note on the bottom of the Condensed Price Lists.
+The Condensed Price Lists are found under the Motors tab, Condensed Price Lists.

-From the Pump Pricing tab select Condensed Price Guide for Submersible Pumps customized at your percentage then click the Next Step button.
+From the Pump Pricing tab select Condensed Price Lists.
+Select the pump type from the list then click the Next Step button.
 Select the Print Condensed Price Guide button to print the price list.

 To customize the price list for your shop enter your shop's percentage of the National Average for the Rewind or Recondition price and select Recalc.
-Enter your shop's billing rate for the Procedures and Extras price and select Recalc.
+Enter your shop's billing rate to price the labor for pump repairs and select Recalc.
+For Submersible and Close Coupled pumps enter your shop's percentage of the National Average for the Basic Rebuild Kit price and select Recalc.
 Select the Print Condensed Price Guide button to print your shop's customized price list.